Expo/Sepulveda station

-Expo/Sepulveda station is an elevated light rail station in Los Angeles.
+Expo/Sepulveda station is an elevated light rail station at the intersection of Exposition Boulevard and Sepulveda Boulevard in Los Angeles.
 It serves the E Line.
 The station connects to the UCLA campus via the Culver CityBus 6 and Rapid 6 and Metro 761 bus lines, as well as the Santa Monica Big Blue Bus line 17.

 History

 Streetcar Depot at end of the former branch line from this station, located on the Sawtelle Veterans Home grounds.

 Originally "Vervain" station, it was renamed "Home Junction" when it became the junction point with the Soldier's Home Branch, a route heading north along the west side of Sepulveda Boulevard to the Streetcar Depot building on the Sawtelle Veterans Home grounds.

 Much of the former right-of-way for the Home Branch can be seen, but it is no longer contiguous as various sections have been sold and developed.

+Notable places nearby

+The station is within walking distance of the following notable places: